 Awarding custody doesn’t take into consideration about what the parents want.
 So, it would only be in rare cases that a judge would separate siblings if it is in the best interest of the parents.
 However, if it is in the best interest of the children to live separately with different parents, it may happen.

 However, when it comes to child custody concerns that arise in a divorce case, it is essential to ensure the right Orlando child custody attorney is acquired to make sure the children and parents get what they deserve.
-If you’re looking for one of the best Family Law Attorneys in Orlando, FL, the Law Office of Erin Morse is the place for you.
+If you’re looking for one of the best Family Law Attorneys in Orlando, FL, the no name is the place for you.
 We guarantee professional, empathetic, and experienced lawyers to all our clients to make sure that their cases are diverted into the right direction.
 Contact us now for a consultation!